CarsonSo/knowledge_distill_nlp/README.md

 Another way to use codes of this repositary, you could install dependecies using `pip install -r requirements.txt`.

+To download RoBERTa-wwm-ext used in MRC task, follow [Chinese-BERT-wwm repo](https://github.com/ymcui/Chinese-BERT-wwm).

 ## Data
 The dataset used in the project lies under folder `data`, which contains:
 - coNLL-2003 (Named Entity Recognition)